nextcloud/end_to_end_encryption_rfc/RFC.md

         3. Use the existing random identifier for the encrypted file when uploading it via WebDAV
     * Delete files:
         1. Remove the corresponding entry from the files array
-4. Upload modified/new encrypted file, or delete the file via WebDAV
+6. Upload modified/new encrypted file, or delete the file via WebDAV
-5. Encrypt the metadata using the latest metadata key
+7. Encrypt the metadata using the latest metadata key <!-- TODO how exactly? -->
-5. Upload encrypted metadata
+8. Upload encrypted metadata
-6. Unlock the folder
+9. Unlock the folder

 #### Accessing encrypted files
 No locking is required to read files of an encrypted folder.
 To access encrypted files the client has to do the following steps:

-1. Download actual metadata of encrypted folder
+1. Check for changes in the encrypted folder.
+If not current, get latest metadata file.
+2. Decrypt the metadata file
+3. Check that the sharing array is encrypted with the latest metadata key, otherwise abort and notify user
-2. Loop over “files” array and decrypt the array with the newest metadata key
+4. Loop over “files” array and decrypt the array with the newest metadata key
-3. Download the referenced files using WebDAV and decrypt using AES/GCM/NoPadding (128bit) and using the referenced file keys in the file array.
+5. Download the referenced files using WebDAV and decrypt using AES/GCM/NoPadding (128bit) and using the referenced file keys in the file array.

 In case a file is referenced in the metadata but cannot be found on the WebDAV file system the user should be warned about this.
 If the file exists locally but not on the file system the client should reupload the file.